HanchaoChen/Tiny-ImageNet-Visual-Recognition/README.md

 ### Models

 The two convolutional neural network architectures used in the final submissions were EfficientNet-B7 and ResNet152, both pre-trained on the ImageNet dataset.
+For more details about the implementation of these models and the hyperparameters, please see the respective notebooks.

 #### EfficientNet
 EfficientNet ([Tan & Le, 2019](https://arxiv.org/abs/1905.11946/)) was created with the idea to balance network depth, width and resolution to achieve higher performance at much higher efficiency than other networks.
-In this project, the PyTorch implementation of EfficientNet pretrained on ImageNet found [here](https://github.com/lukemelas/EfficientNet-PyTorch/) was used to achieve a final macro F1-score of ___.
+In this project, the PyTorch implementation of EfficientNet pretrained on ImageNet found [here](https://github.com/lukemelas/EfficientNet-PyTorch/) was used to achieve a final macro F1-score of 0.76598.

 #### ResNet151
 Residual Neural Networks (ResNet) ([He et al, 2016](https://arxiv.org/pdf/1512.03385.pdf)) build on the idea of skipping layers and adapting the skipped weights to speed up training.
-In this project, the `torchvision.models` implementation of a pre-trained ResNet152 was used to achieve a final macro F1-score of ___.
+In this project, the `torchvision.models` implementation of a pre-trained ResNet152 was used to achieve a final macro F1-score of 0.75782.

 ### Acknowledgements